A Nekrasov-Okounkov formula for Macdonald polynomials: Introduction

 where $l(\la)$ is the length of $\la$ (the number of non-zero $\la_i$) and $s_{\mu}$ a Schur function.
 We did not find a similar such interpretation of the product in \eqref{Eq_qtNO} in terms of Macdonald polynomials.

 The remainder of this paper is organised as follows.
-In the next section we review some basic material from the theory of Macdonald polynomials and interpolation Macdonald polynomials.
-These polynomials are then used to prove a number of key identities needed in our proof of Theorem~\ref{Thm_main}.
-This includes the following elegant Cauchy-like identity for principally specialised skew Macdonald polynomials:
+In the next section we first review some basic material from the theory of Macdonald polynomials and interpolation Macdonald polynomials.
+Then we apply these polynomials to prove a number of key identities needed in our proof of Theorem~\ref{Thm_main}.
+This includes the following elegant Cauchy-like identity for principally specialised skew Macdonald polynomials. \begin{theorem} Let $\rho:=(0,1,2,\dots)$ and $q^{\rho}:=(1,q,q^2,\dots)$.
+Then